Murder of Marie Belcastro: Jacob Larosa

 Jacob Larosa was born on July 27, 1999.
 He was diagnosed with low-average to below-average intelligence, as well as attention deficit disorder, and was identified as having bipolar with cannabis dependence.
 He did not have a good relationship with his birth father and had a strained relationship with his stepfather.

 Prior to murdering Belcastro, Larosa had a history of behavior problems and dealings with the Trumbull County Juvenile Court.
 Complaints against him had been filed on several occasions.
 In one instance, he threw a mason jar candle at his seven-year-old sister.
 The jar struck the girl’s eye, requiring 18 stitches.
-Before the murder of Belcastro, Larosa had stayed in juvenile detention on five separate occasions.
+Before the murder of Belcastro, Larosa had stayed in juvenile detention on five occasions.
 He also had stayed at multiple facilities aimed at treating addiction and substance abuse, though none proved successful for him.
 While at one such facility, he committed multiple infractions.
 These included: threatening violence against another resident; masturbating and not cleaning up after himself; punching another youth in the jaw, and using another youth’s computer to send sexually explicit emails to a teacher.
 Additionally, he was found with a school computer in his room and admitted that he liked to look at women while masturbating.
 Larosa’s behavior was so deviant, that his parents locked the doors within their house at night to keep him from stealing from family members and his stepfather began sleeping with a gun under his pillow due to concerns about his violent tendencies.

 Larosa’s residence was directly across Belcastro’s, separated by an alleyway.
 Before her death, Belcastro knew Larosa and had reportedly always been kind to him.